 A substantial portion of the Company's sales are denominated in United States dollars and are made to United States-based customers.
-Because the Company's operations are based in Canada, the Company is exposed to risks associated with fluctuations in the exchange rate between the United States dollar and the Canadian dollar.
-If the Canadian dollar rises relative to the United States dollar, the Company's operating results may be adversely impacted.
+Because the Company's operations are based in Canada and the United Kingdom, the Company is exposed to risks associated with fluctuations in the exchange rate between the United States dollar, the British Pound and the Canadian dollar.
+If the Canadian dollar or British Pound rise relative to the United States dollar, the Company's operating results may be adversely impacted.
 To date, the Company has not entered into any transactions to hedge against gains or losses from foreign exchange fluctuations.